jonathanlloyd/rif/docs/content/docs/parameters.md

 ```
 The following is the value of a variable: $(VARIABLE)
 ```
+In this example, the value of `VARIABLE` will be interpolated into the string.

 ## Supported Template Locations
 Template strings are supported in the following parts of a RIF file:

   - `url`
+    - URL templates can be used to pass in query parameters or change hostnames
   - `headers` (both header names and their values)
+    - Header templates can be used to send custom header values such as api keys
   - `body`
+    - Body templates can be used to add custom fields in the request body such as the parameters in a POST request

 # Variables
 Once you have added some templates to your RIF File you will need to define